welcome to the mayan ruins website .

 The east side of the plaza is taken up by the Temple of the Sculptured Panels.
 This two-story structure is similar in design to the Temple of the Big Tables in the Grand Terrace.
 It features a ‘flying stairway’, an architectural innovation that enabled a passageway beneath the stairway.
 The ground floor has a dozen or so columns within an open chamber.
 The second story temple has an open front with a twin column entrance.
 A rear opening faces to the east.

-The north and south walls of the colonnade depict bas relief scenes of people, animals and plants, both real and supernatural.
+The north and south walls of the colonnade depict bas relief scenes of individuals, animals and plants, both real and supernatural.
 Excavations revealed offerings related to the fire ritual ceremonies.

 This 18-room palace structure is on ground level, situated on a north/south axis, and is noted for the glyphic inscriptions which were discovered within.
 The structure is over 163 feet/50 meters in length, and 49 feet/15 meters wide.
 The west facing side has seven entryways, while the east side has four.
 There are single entrances on both the north and the south side.
 The east side overlooks a dry cenote and has a stairway that leads to a ruined second story.